lordnull/dice.js/README.md

     }
 ```

-When using exploding dice, the min_possible and max_possible do not have a
-practical meaning when the eplosion has no limit.
-Thus, explosions are omitted
-from analysis.
-Rerolls have limits, thus can statistically have the condition
-occur, and so also are ommited from the results.
-Keep and Drop, because they
-actually change the result set in a deterministic way, are used.
+Currently the only roll modifiers considered during the statistics are the keep
+and drop modifiers.

 Contributing
 ============

-Fork and make a pull request with relavent tests.
+Fork and make a pull request with relevant tests.
 Opening issues is also
 welcome.